 Could you be eligible/could you afford to buy your council house?

 You can visit the Government Right to Buy website for advice on if you are eligible to buy or if you can you afford to buy your council house.
 You will need to check with your preferred lender to see if you can get a mortgage.
 If you need to talk to a financial advisor then you can go to the unbiased website to find one in your area.

 If you're still interested, we can give you information and go through an application with you.
 This is free, if you use a company to help you with your application they may charge you.

 In summary the process is:

-- You contact us for an application pack or check the Government website to see if you are eligible or to see if you can afford it
+- You contact the Home Ownership Team for an application pack or check the Government website to see if you are eligible or to see if you can afford it

-- Once you are happy that you want to go ahead, you can complete the right to buy application online on the Government website then download print and sign - or you could download and print a version of the right to buy fom to complete by hand.
+- Once you are happy that you want to go ahead, complete the right to buy application online on the Government website then download print and sign - or you could download and print a version of the right to buy form to complete by hand.

-- We will then process your form and let you know if you have the RTB or not within 4 weeks of your application if it is a house or 8 weeks if you're purchasing a flat.
+- We will then process your application and let you know if you have the RTB or not - within 4 weeks for a house or 8 weeks for a flat.

-- If we think you have the RTB we then send you an Offer Notice (section 125 Notice) within 8 weeks if you are buying a house or 12 weeks if you are buying a flat.
+- If we think you have the RTB we then send you an Offer Notice (section 125 Notice) - within 8 weeks for a house or 12 weeks for a flat.